-Concentration gradients of solute between blood and dialysate lead to desired changes in the patient’s serum solutes, such as a reduction in urea nitrogen and creatinine; an increase in HCO 3 ; and equilibration of Na, Cl, K, and Mg.
+Concentration gradients of solute between blood and dialysate lead to desired changes in the patient’s serum solutes, such as a reduction in urea nitrogen and creatinine; an increase in bicarbonate; and equilibration of sodium, chloride, potassium, and magnesium.
 The dialysate compartment is under negative pressure relative to the blood compartment and has a higher osmolality to prevent filtration of dialysate into the bloodstream and to remove the excess fluid from the patient.
 The dialyzed blood is then returned to the patient.

 The patient is usually systemically anticoagulated during hemodialysis to prevent blood from clotting in the dialysis machine.
-However, hemodialysis treatment may also be done with regional anticoagulation of the dialysis circuit (using heparin or trisodium citrate) or with saline flush, in which 50 to 100 mL of saline every 15 to 30 min clears the dialysis circuit of any blood clots.
+However, hemodialysis treatment may also be done with regional anticoagulation of the dialysis circuit (using heparin or trisodium citrate) or with saline flush, in which 50 to 100 mL of saline every 15 to 30 minutes clears the dialysis circuit of any blood clots.

 These daily sessions are most economically feasible if patients can do hemodialysis at home.

-A central vein catheter if an arteriovenous fistula has not yet been created or is not ready for use or if creation of an arteriovenous fistula is impossible.
-The primary disadvantages of central vein catheters are a relatively narrow caliber that does not allow for blood flow high enough to achieve optimal clearance and a high risk of catheter site infection and thrombosis.
+A central vein catheter can be used for dialysis if an arteriovenous fistula has not yet been created or is not ready for use or if creation of an arteriovenous fistula is impossible.
+The primary disadvantages of central vein catheters are a relatively narrow caliber that does not allow for blood flow high enough to achieve optimal clearance and a high risk of catheter-site infection and thrombosis.
 Central venous catheterization for hemodialysis is best done by using the right internal jugular vein.
-Most internal jugular vein catheters remain useful for 2 to 6 wk if strict aseptic skin care is practiced and if the catheter is used only for hemodialysis.
-Catheters with a subcutaneous tunnel and fabric cuff have a longer life span (50% functional at 1 yr) and may be useful for patients in whom creation of an arteriovenous fistula is impossible.
+Most internal jugular vein catheters remain useful for 2 to 6 weeks if strict aseptic skin care is practiced and if the catheter is used only for hemodialysis.
+Catheters with a subcutaneous tunnel and fabric cuff have a longer life span (29 to 91% functional at 1 year) and may be useful for patients in whom creation of an arteriovenous fistula is impossible.

-Complications such as infection, stenosis, thrombosis (often in a stenotic passage), and pseudoaneurysm or aneurysm, significantly limit the quality of hemodialysis that can be delivered, increase long-term morbidity and mortality, and are common enough that patients and practitioners should be vigilant for suggestive changes.
+These complications significantly limit the quality of hemodialysis that can be delivered, increase long-term morbidity and mortality, and are common enough that patients and practitioners should be vigilant for suggestive changes.
 These changes include pain, edema, erythema, breaks in the skin overlying the access, absence of bruit and pulse in the access, hematoma around the access, and prolonged bleeding from the dialysis cannula puncture site.
 Infection is treated with antibiotics, surgery, or both.

 The fistula may be monitored for signs of impending failure by serial Doppler dilution blood flow measurements, thermal or urea dilution techniques, or by measurement of the static venous chamber pressures.
 One of these tests is usually recommended at least monthly.
 Treatment of stenosis, thrombosis, pseudoaneurysm, or aneurysm may involve angioplasty, stenting, or surgery.